 There is also $1.225 billion in loans provided by the project sponsors - Mubadala Development Co, France's Total and US Occidental, the bankers added.

 As previously reported, the bank loans were oversubscribed in syndication, with the commercial tranche raising $2.6 billion and the Sace tranche $400 million.
 As a result plans for an Islamic tranche were dropped.

 The loans, which pay a margin of 275 bps over LIBOR for the first three years, 300 bps to year six and then 350 bps thereafter, were then scaled back after the bond issue.

 The Dolphin gas pipeline project linking Qatar's giant North Field with the UAE and Oman was the first cross-border gas project in the Gulf Arab region.
 It pumps around 2 billion cubic feet per day to the UAE.

 The project was financed in 2005 through a $2.45 billion conventional facility and a $1 billion Islamic loan, which paid a margin of 35-40 bps.

 The new financing is more than the original loan because some of the funds will be used for further development of the pipeline, a banker told Reuters LPC in April.

 Mubadala Development Co, run by the Abu Dhabi government, owns 51 percent of Dolphin, while Total and Occidental each have a 24.5 percent stake.
-(Reuters)For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.